malone-c/dev-container/README.md

 # Autostart on login

-Add this to your .profile:
+To have the container start on login, add this to your .profile on the host machine

 ```bash
 # Start distrobox on login
 if command -v distrobox &> /dev/null && [ -n "$CONTAINER_ID" ]; then